Etheram68/Header101-Vscode/README.md

 ### 0.2.3
-You can choose your header version in Setting extension Version
+You can choose your header version in Setting extension Version Add header for Paris and New header for Lyon
+You can choice header

 ### 0.2.2
 Add new skin for header 42